- This FX model is meant to assist global investors in assessing FX relative risk across countries in our EM universe

-We favor Asia and, to a lesser extent, EMEA, while Latin America should continue to underperform.
-Our 1-rated (strongest fundamentals) grouping for Q3 2015 consists of SGD, PHP, THB, CNY, and ILS.
-Conversely, our 5-rated (weakest fundamentals) grouping for Q3 2015 consists of ARS, EGP, TRY, RUB, and IDR.
-Our next EM FX model update for Q4 2015 will come out at the beginning of September.
+We favor the currencies of Asia and, to a lesser extent, EMEA, while Latin America should continue to underperform.
+Our 1-rated (strongest fundamentals) grouping for Q4 2015 consists of SGD, THB, PHP, CNY, and ILS.
+Conversely, our 5-rated (weakest fundamentals) grouping for Q4 2015 consists of ARS, UYU, RUB, TRY, and CLP.
+We have replaced the Egyptian pound (EGP) with the Uruguayan peso (UYU) in our model.
+Our next EM FX model update for Q1 2016 will come out at the beginning of January.

-Our FX model had very good success in identifying the likely underperformers and outperformers since the last update.
-Since our model was last updated on July 8, those currencies with VERY STRONG (1) fundamentals have lost an average of -1.1%, while those with STRONG (2) fundamentals have lost an average -0.3%.
-This compares to an average loss of -2.4% during the same period for those with VERY WEAK fundamentals and an average loss of -3.8% for those with WEAK fundamentals.
-Lastly, an average gain of 0.1% was posted by those with NEUTRAL fundamentals.
+Since our model was last updated on July 8, those currencies with VERY STRONG (1) fundamentals have lost an average of -2.4%, while those with STRONG (2) fundamentals have lost an average -1.4%.
+This compares to an average loss of -4.2% during the same period for those with VERY WEAK (5) fundamentals and an average loss of -7.4% for those with WEAK (4) fundamentals.
+Lastly, an average loss of -1.7% was posted by those with NEUTRAL (3) fundamentals.

-We note that the VERY STRONG (1) grouping was skewed by a -3.0% drop in THB, while the STRONG (2) grouping was skewed by a -2.5% drop in KRW.
-On the other hand, the VERY WEAK (5) grouping was skewed by a flat reading for EGP and the WEAK (4) grouping was skewed by a small -0.3% loss in INR.
+We note that the VERY STRONG (1) grouping was skewed lower by a -4.1% drop in THB, while the STRONG (2) grouping was skewed lower by a -4.4% drop in TWD.
+On the other hand, the VERY WEAK (5) grouping was skewed higher by a flat reading for EGP (effectively pegged, leading to its replacement by UYU), while the WEAK (4) grouping was skewed higher by a relatively small -2.2% loss in INR.
 We will continue monitoring and reporting our model performance in the coming months.

-With global financial markets coming under stress again, we recommend focusing on fundamentals as opposed to high carry.
-Note that four of the five top currency picks for Q3 2015 are in Asia (SGD, PHP, THB, and CNY).
+With global financial markets likely to come under stress again, we recommend focusing on fundamentals as opposed to high carry.
+Note that four of the five top currency picks for Q4 2015 are in Asia (SGD, PHP, THB, and CNY).
 This lines up with our long-held view that Asia is best-placed fundamentally in the current environment.
-Three others in the top ten are also from Asia (TWD, KRW, and PKR), along with one each from EMEA (HUF) and Latin America (PEN).
-Notable positive movements include PHP (2 to 1), ILS (2 to 1), HUF (3 to 2), CZK (4 to 3), and ZAR (5 to 4).
+Three others in the top ten are also from Asia (KRW, TWD, and PKR), along with two from EMEA (ILS and RON) and one from Latin America (PEN).
+Notable positive movements include RON (3 to 2) and IDR (5 to 4).

-The five worst currency picks are ARS, EGP, TRY, RUB, and IDR.
-Others in the bottom ten are heavily weighted towards Latin America (BRL, COP, and CLP), and also include ZAR and INR.
-Notable negative movements include TWD (1 to 2), MYR (1 to 3), RUB (4 to 5), and BRL (3 to 4).
+The five worst currency picks are ARS, UYU, RUB, TRY, and CLP.
+Others in the bottom ten are heavily weighted towards Latin America (BRL and COP), and also include ZAR, IDR, and INR.
+Notable negative movements include HUF (2 to 3) and CLP (4 to 5).